-A peek behind the scenes with Apoptygma Berzerk and collaborators about the making of ‘SDGXXV’
+A peek behind the scenes with Apoptygma Berzerk and collaborators about the making of 'SDGXXV' - Side-Line Music Magazine

 Stephan approached me and told about his idea for SDGXXV.
 I was honored to be asked, and I especially liked the fact that he wasn’t looking for a remix.
 He gave me a bunch of old midi files and I re-recorded and re-arranged the track using old synths and drum machines.
 He wanted a certain German vibe and I think we nailed it.

-Ole-Espen Kristiansen: Stitch (Patched & Processed by O-E)
+Ole-Espen Kristiansen: Stitch (Patched & Processed by O/E)

 I met STP around 12 years ago, we have become very close friends and work partners.
 We have the exactly same taste and understanding of electronic music and music in general so we work very good together creatively.
 The story in a whole is way too long…